-An enhanced Daily, Weekday, ‘One-Stop’ RASP service for patients in our catchment area with suspected TIAs has been operational from May 3rd 2010 at Tallaght Hospital under the co-direction of Professor Dominick McCabe and Professor Rónán Collins, in collaboration with our RASP service colleagues.
+An enhanced Daily, Weekday, ‘One-Stop’ RASP service for patients in our catchment area with suspected TIAs has been operational from May 3rd 2010 at Tallaght University Hospital under the co-direction of Professor Dominick McCabe and Professor Rónán Collins, in collaboration with our RASP service colleagues.
 Prof McCabe’s Neurology team runs the clinic service one week, and Prof Collins/Prof O’Neill/Dr. Coughlan and the Age Related Health Care/Stroke Service team will run the service the following week.

 It is essential that only suspected TIA patients are referred to this Rapid-Access service that is being run without any additional manpower or resources.